Blog > Telnyx Call Control

 Telnyx Programmatic Call Control Commands

-Moreover, Call Control API offers the developer a handful of commands for some actions like answering an incoming call, dial a new call, or bridge an existing call; there is a webhook associated with each of these commands.
+Moreover, Call Control API offers the developer a handful of commands for some actions like answering an incoming call, dial a new call, or bridging an existing call; there is a webhook associated with each of these commands.

 Building IVR with Call Control